Aren’t You in the Hospitality Industry?

 Do you remember why you first got into the hotel business?
 This is one question that I think gets thrown by the wayside over time.
 Would you believe it if I told you that adding a little bit more hospitality, could increase your bottom line?
 Simply improving your customer service could go a long way.

 One of the first places that most customers look when they are making their hotel booking decision are travel review sites.
-Some of the most popular are Yelp, TripAdvisor, and many of the OTA’s websites (Go ahead, check out your reviews) The reason that many people like to check these out is because they can pry open the door into the hotel that they are considering staying at.
+Some of the most popular are Yelp, TripAdvisor, and many of the OTA’s websites (Go ahead, check out your reviews) The reason that many people like to check these out is that they can pry open the door into the hotel that they are considering staying at.
 The sentiment from many guests is that hotels paint the picture that they would like customers to see.
-Through the review sites they can see any systemic issues that the hotel might actually have.
+Through the review sites, they can see any systemic issues that the hotel might have.

 Think about it this way.
 If you hate inattentiveness, and you see on Yelp that Hotel X is notorious for having staff that is “inattentive,” then chances are that you will not want to book there.
-These review sites allow customers to make quick judgement calls online, without the time investment of having to do further research.
+These review sites allow customers to make quick judgment calls online, without the time investment of having to do further research.
 They can form their opinions right then and there.
 People know what they don’t like, and will try to avoid it if possible.

 It should come as no surprise that “given equal prices, travelers are 3.9 times more likely to choose a hotel with higher review scores.”
 This excerpt from TrustYou, a Google review partner, shows the importance of reviews to your bottom line.

 Managing reviews can seem tough, but it is well worth it in the long run.